beyond-danube/developer-mail-com-unofficial/README.md

 Developer Mail is quite nice disposable email service that does not require registration and does not have API calls limit.

 ## Module usage
 Mailbox class constuctor accepts name and token from Developer Mail.
-In case you did yse it in past, you can use your credentials.
+In case you did use it in past, you can use your credentials.
 If not, you can simply create new Mailbox, credentials will be assigned to class instance.

 ### Usage example
 ```JavaScript